aprsworld/aprsI2C/README.md

 Communications through the Linux kernel i2c-dev module.
-Documentation at: https://www.kernel.org/doc/Documentation/i2c/dev-interface
+Documentation at: https://www.kernel.org/doc/Documentation/i2c/dev-interface The support utilities and header files are provided by the Debian package `libi2c-dev`

 Utilities are, by default, verbose.
 All debugging output is sent to stderr.
 To not get these message, stderr can re-directed to `/dev/null` using `2>/dev/null`.
 Or to combine stderr and stdout use `2>&1` in bash.